realworldocaml/book/en/08-imperative-programming.md

 `None`.

-The type of the list itself, `'a t`, is an optional, mutable reference to an `element`.
+The type of the list itself, `'a t`, is an mutable reference to an optional `element`.
 This reference is `None` if the list is empty, and `Some` otherwise.

 Now we can define a few basic functions that operate on lists and elements.